 The way your online classes are conducted depends a lot on the platform you use.
 Here are a few of the most common features teachers use for elementary school teaching.

-This YouTube video gives you clear and detailed instructions on how to use a Wacom tablet for Zoom and Loom classes.
+This YouTube video gives you clear and detailed instructions on how to use a Wacom tablet for Loom and Zoom classes.
 It has a lot of settings to make your teaching easier, but depending on how tech-savvy you are, it may take some time to choose the options you want and get set up.

 Microsoft Teams is considered one of the best platforms.
 It has features for corporate use and education.
 You can choose from a variety of features depending on how you want to interact with your students, and you can change features for different types of classes.

-A Quick Guide To Buying The Best Tablet
+A Quick Guide To Buying The Best School Tablet for Students

 With just about every class being taught online from chemistry to English literature, the student must have a good reading setup.
 E-readers are inexpensive and created just for downloading books, magazines, and newspapers.